bannus/async-ricochet-robots/memory-bank/activeContext.md

 ## Recent Accomplishments (Last Week)

 ### New Features Implemented
+- ✅ **Deadline-Based Round Management** (October 18) - Migrated from durations to absolute deadlines
+  - Datetime pickers for setting round deadlines
+  - Validation ensures deadlines are in future
+  - Smart defaults (24h from now, rounded to hour)
+  - All API endpoints and tests updated
+  - Comprehensive documentation updates
 - ✅ **Solution Replay** (October 14, improved October 16) - Animated playback of solutions after round ends
   - Click leaderboard entries to watch replays
   - Exit with button or ESC key (resets board to starting positions)